zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

   favors the situation where all service dependencies are satisfied by a single instance.
-This situation is however rather seldom, as for example configuring different log-levels (i.e., using different loggers) for different service instances is not uncommon.
+This situation is however rather seldom, as for example configuring using different loggers for different service instances is common (e.g., to set different verbosity levels).
-One can handle this case using mtl-style transformer stacks.
-However,
-  this requires unnecessary effort compared to just passing the handles explicitly.
+One can handle this case using mtl-style transformer stacks, but this requires more effort compared to just passing the handles explicitly.
+Moreover,
+  the explicit handles also work in the case where we need to abstract over some pure functions, e.g., how to render a link to an HTTP API call on the backend.
+In this case,
+  the monad typeclasses introduce unnecessary sequencing.

 The second option to use type classes is to use functions of the form